 Pro-tip: Most of the Bay Area's pre-cut trees (Douglas, Turkish, and noble firs) are shipped, already cut, from tree farms in Oregon where the nitrogen-rich top soil helps grow dense, thick branches that are perfect for catching tinsel and stringing garlands.

 Santa's Tree Farm (South Bay)

 Story time, train rides, candy canes, oh my!
 There's little you won't find at Santa's Tree Farm—including U-Cut trees.
 They have an unusual selection of California native evergreens, but the farm's concolor (white) firs are in a league of their own!
 (As far as we know, they may be the only tree farm currently offering this holiday favorite in the Bay Area this year.)
-Be sure to make the trip soon before they sellout! // 78 Pilarcitos Creek Rd (Half Moon Bay), santastreefarm.com
+Be sure to make the trip soon before they sellout! // Open weekdays from 9am to 5pm and Weekends from 8am to 5pm, 78 Pilarcitos Creek Rd.
+(Half Moon Bay), santastreefarm.com

 Pro Tip: The farms listed above will provide all the necessary utilities to chop your own tree.
 However, we urge you to bring a large blanket or a few towels to line the roof of your car to protect it from scratches and scuffs.

 FINE PRINT: Cutting your own tree offers a unique experience to get outside and experience winter's splendor.
 But it also can lead to an act of unconscious pillaging.
 (Tree farms and other public natural spaces are notorious for accumulating plastic waste products during this time of year.)
 So, while we encourage and applaud you for getting outside and taking in nature, make sure you're being kind to the area around you and practicing the principles of Leave No Trace.
 Or else, naughty list.